-LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 The exemption does not apply to tobacco products, boats, vehicles or any single item with a cost of more than \$2,500.
-1382 1686 An Act To Invest in Maine's Roads and Bridges This bill increases fuel taxes by: 4¢/gallon beginning October 1, 2021, an additional 3¢/gallon beginning October 1, 2022, an additional 3¢/gallon beginning October 1, 2023 and an additional 2¢/gallon beginning October 1, 2024.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IN MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 NOT UPDATED 1382 1686 Collings An Act To Invest in Maine's Roads and Bridges This bill increases fuel taxes by: 4¢/gallon beginning October 1, 2021, an additional 3¢/gallon beginning October 1, 2022, an additional 3¢/gallon beginning October 1, 2023 and an additional 2¢/gallon beginning October 1, 2024.
 The bill also establishes a refundable income tax credit for individuals with FAGI that is lower than the federal poverty level.
-1395 1288 5/5 An Act To Suspend Meals and Lodging Taxes until 12 Months after the COVID-19 Civil Emergency This bill provides a sales tax exemption for sales of prepared food and lodging during the state of emergency declared by the Governor due to the COVID-19 pandemic and for one year after that state of emergency is terminated.
-1406 847 Stewart An Act To Encourage Relocation to Rural Maine This bill creates a refundable tax credit of up to \$3,000 per year up to a total of 5 years for a person who moves from outside a rural area to a residence within a rural area, defined as Aroostook County, Somerset County, Piscataquis County and Washington County.
+1395 1288 5/5 5/11 Connor An Act To Suspend Meals and Lodging Taxes until 12 Months after the COVID-19 Civil Emergency This bill provides an exemption from the sales tax imposed on the sale of prepared food and the rental of living quarters during the state of emergency declared by the Governor due to the COVID-19 pandemic and for one year after that state of emergency is terminated.
+ONTP 1406 847 Stewart An Act To Encourage Relocation to Rural Maine This bill creates a refundable tax credit of up to \$3,000 per year up to a total of 5 years for a person who moves from outside a rural area to a residence within a rural area, defined as Aroostook County, Somerset County, Piscataquis County and Washington County.
 The person may receive a tax credit of up to \$1,000 per year as reimbursement for Internet connectivity costs and, if the person owns the residence in the rural area, a tax credit of up to \$2,000 per year as reimbursement for the person's property tax bill.
-1410 1570 4/27 5/4 An Act To Incentivize the Development of the Labor Force in the Green Jobs Sector through Assistance in Repaying Student Loan Debt This bill creates a Maine income tax credit for: Maine residents who work in certain green jobs or in the fields of science, technology, engineering or mathematics in this State and who make student loan payments related to their attendance at an accredited community college, college or university.
-ONTP The income tax credit is equal to the lesser of 1. a benchmark loan payment amount calculated by the State Tax Assessor and 2. the taxpayer's monthly loan payment amount, multiplied by the number of months that the
+1410 1570 Brenner An Act To Incentivize the Development of the Labor Force in the Green Jobs Sector through Assistance in Repaying Student Loan Debt This bill creates a Maine income tax credit for: Maine residents who work in certain green jobs or in the fields of science, technology, engineering or mathematics in this State and who make student loan payments related to their attendance at an accredited community college, college or university.
+The income tax credit is equal to the lesser of a benchmark loan payment amount calculated by the State Tax Assessor and the taxpayer's monthly loan payment amount, multiplied by the number of months that the taxpayer made loan payments within the taxable year.